What is Data Pitch?

 What is the process of evaluation?

-Applications will be reviewed in two steps:
+Applications will be reviewed in three steps:

 More details are available in the guide for applicants.